Estimated reading time: 9 minutes

 Lasagna Ingredients

-- 1 box of no bake noodles (at least 12-16 noodles needed depending on size of your crockpot)
+- 1 box of no-bake noodles (at least 12-16 noodles needed, depending on the size of your crockpot)

 - 6 hard-boiled eggs sliced